-Anna McLuckie is a qualified RIBA Part II architectural assistant who studied at the Glasgow School of Art.
+Anna McLuckie is a recently qualified architect who studied at the Glasgow School of Art.
 Her previous experience includes working and studying in Paris and Vicenza, where she developed her expertise in working with historic buildings and structures.
 She can often be found reading about and visiting examples of architecture across the world, and is enjoying getting to grips with the intricacies of architectural design in her capacity as architectural assistant at Oliver Chapman Architects.

 Interests: Film photography, glass & ceramics, hand-drawing, cookery

 Nick Green studied at the University of Edinburgh, where his graduate project received RIAS Silver Medal commendation, and is a qualified RIBA Part II architectural assistant.
 His previous experience includes working for offices in Edinburgh and Copenhagen, as well as a period of self-led study in Florence as a Royal Scottish Academy scholar.
 While working in Denmark he developed a strong interest in community projects, and enjoys travelling to see interesting design projects around Scotland and further afield.

 Nick Green MA(Hons) MArch